 There are two options for COVID-19 testing through Morris Hospital:

 INSTRUCTIONS: If you are seeking COVID testing and don’t have a physician’s order, you can walk in to one of our urgent care locations where you will first be examined by a medical provider.
 Before coming to one of our urgent care locations, we highly encourage you to read the current testing procedure at our urgent care locations.

 For our Urgent Care hours and locations, please visit:

 IF YOU HAVE A PHYSICIAN’S ORDER

-INSTRUCTIONS: For patients who have a physician’s order, COVID testing is available at the following Outpatient Laboratory Testing locations.
+INSTRUCTIONS: For patients who have a physician’s order, COVID testing is available at the Outpatient Laboratory Testing locations listed below.
+If you have a physician’s order, you can walk-in to one of our Laboratory Testing locations listed below.
+You do not need to schedule an appointment.
 Please go to our Laboratory Services page for hours by location.
-Pre-operative COVID testing must be completed before 2 p.m. the day before the procedure.
+If you are having a pre-operative COVID test, you must must have the test completed before 2 p.m. the day before the procedure.